toonchavez8/e-commerce-next14-jsmastery/README.md

 To integrate with Stripe, follow these steps:

 1. You will first need to create a [Stripe](https://stripe.com) account if you do not already have one.
-1. Retrieve your [Stripe API keys](https://dashboard.stripe.com/test/apikeys) and paste them into your `env`:
+1. Retrieve your [Stripe API keys](https://dashboard.stripe.com/test/apikeys) and paste them into your `env`:.

    ```bash
    STRIPE_SECRET_KEY=
    NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY=
    ```

 1. In another terminal, listen for webhooks (optional):

    ```bash
    stripe login # follow the prompts
    yarn stripe:webhooks
    ```

 1. Paste the given webhook signing secret into your `env`:

    ```bash
    STRIPE_WEBHOOKS_SIGNING_SECRET=
    ```

 1. Reboot Payload to ensure that Stripe connects and the webhooks are registered.

 ## Checkout